 Tuition for the M.S. in Nursing Education is $34,650.
 You need to complete 42 credits at $825 per credit hour.
 You can review all tuition costs here.

 The M.S. in Nursing Education program is accredited by the Commission on Collegiate Nursing Education.
-Utica College is also accredited by the Middle States Commission on Higher Education.
+Utica University (formerly Utica College) is also accredited by the Middle States Commission on Higher Education.

 You’ll complete 14 courses to earn the M.S. in Nursing Education degree.
 You can learn more about coursework here.

 No. Applicants to Utica’s M.S. in Nursing Education program must have an unencumbered RN license in the state in which they reside.
 This program is designed to provide advanced education for continued professional success in nursing.